 While other providers may offer dedicated features, like built-in apps to help you remain compliant, it’s important to understand that compliance is always your responsibility.

-We’ve reviewed ActiveCampaign more generally and thoroughly here, but from a compliant perspective ActiveCampaign is one of the most advanced and accreditted email platforms.
+As part of our thorough review of ActiveCampaign it was clear that they’re one of the most advanced and accreditted email platforms.
 Crucially, it also signs its own Business Associate Agreement (BAA) with covered entities that need to comply with HIPAA regulations.